 - Click Create Dashboard.

-- Name the dashboard file and press return.
+- Name the dashboard file and press the Return key.

 Manually Building or Modifying a LookML Dashboard